 Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Alterwood Advantage Dual Secure but are not covered by Medicare Part A or B: Alterwood Advantage Dual Secure will continue to cover plan- covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+For more information, please see Chapter 5, Section 9.4 ( What if you're in Medicare-certified hospice ) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

 Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVD-19 vaccines.

-Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Prior authorization rules may apply.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Days 1 - 60: $$1,484$ deductible Days 61 - 90: $$371$ copayment per day Days 91 - 150: $$742$ copayment per lifetime Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services reserve day A per admission deductible is applied once during the defined benefit period Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services The deductible and copayments listed are for calendar year 2021 and may change effective January 1, 2022.
-If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay \$0.
+Days 1 - 60: \$1,556 deductible Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Days 61 - 90: \$389 copayment per day Days 91 - 150: \$778 copayment per lifetime reserve day Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services A per admission deductible is applied once during the defined benefit period Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay \$0.